lpsm-dev/personal-resume/README.md

 - Organize a git repo using pre-commit, editorconfig, gitignore and others.
 - Setup make commands using Makefile.

-## ➤ Project status

-Project completed and will not be constantly updated! 👋

 ## ➤ Show your support

 <div align="center">